 - Now, find out the greatest common divisor (GCD) of numerator and denominator, which could be cancelled.

 - Divide the numerator and denominator by GCD.

 - The obtained number is the Standard form of the given rational number.

 How to Express Large Numbers in Standard Form?

 Any number can be expressed as decimal numbers between 1 and 10 multiplied by a power of 10.
 This form of representation is termed as the standard form.
 We can understand this concept with the following examples.

 56.78 = 5.678 × 101

-The advancement in science and technology has introduced us with numbers as big as the diameter of the Earth and as small as the size of a human cell.
-In order to represent these numbers, we use the exponential form so as to make their reading and writing more convenient.
+The advancement in science and technology has introduced us to numbers as big as the diameter of the Earth and as small as the size of a human cell.
+In order to represent these numbers, we use the exponential form to make their reading and writing more convenient.